shishanrui/Constraint-aware-RL-for-MMV/README.md

 Each RL folder contains year-evaluation analysis and representative-week plotting scripts.
 Shared metric definitions live in `shared_eval/` so the RL and RBC results use the same comfort, energy, mode, and switching calculations.

-See [README_SCRIPTS.md](README_SCRIPTS.md) for the complete script inventory, command patterns, paths, and output locations.

 ## Repository layout

 ```text